nickvpn/image-to-asciiart/README.md

 # Image to AsciiArt Converter

 This project converts a given image (PNG or JPG) from a URL into ASCII art.
-Users can specify a scale for the output, with larger numbers producing smaller, more detailed ASCII representations.
+Users can specify a scale for the output, with smaller numbers producing larger, more detailed ASCII representations.

 ## Features